-Air that isn't forced in relies on the engine's suction (vacuum pressure) to draw in air.
+Air that isn't forced in relies on the engine's suction (vacuum or negative pressure) to draw in air.
 This method (referred to as natural aspiration), however, consumes some energy/power to work, reducing the overall power output of the engine.
 Not only can forced induction eliminate this effect, it can go a step further and create additional pressure.

 The three most effective methods of forced induction are turbochargers, superchargers, and the only one that doesn't draw from the engine's power at all, ram air.